nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 5.System updates the database with the changed details.
 Use Case ends

-Extensions:
+**Extensions**

-2a1.
-System detects an error in the connection with database 2a1.
+    2a.
+System detects an error in the connection with database
+    > 2a1.
 System displays the information about the connection problem with database Use Case ends

-4a1.
+    4a.
 User does not confirm the color change
-    4a1.
-System displays message about cancellation
-    Use Case resumes from step 1.
+    > 4a1.
+System displays message about cancellation Use Case resumes from step 1.

     *a.
 At any time, User can cancel color coding
     *a1.
 System requests for confirmation
     *a2.
 User cancels color coding